 He received his BA summa cum laude from Harvard and his PhD in physics from Stanford, where he worked with Lenny Susskind in particle physics (the science of the small) and the Nobel laureate Bob Laughlin in condensed matter physics (the science of the many).
 He was a Miller Fellow in physics at UC Berkeley (the school of the many).

 After working for three years as a consultant for McKinsey, Safi co-founded a biotechnology company developing new drugs for cancer.
 He led its IPO and served as its CEO for 13 years.

 In 2008, he was named E&Y New England Biotechnology Entrepreneur of the Year.
 In 2011, he worked with President Obama’s council of science advisors (PCAST) on the future of national research.

 Loonshots, Safi’s first book, has been translated into 21 languages and was selected as a best business book of the year by Amazon, Bloomberg, Financial Times, Forbes, Inc., Newsweek, Strategy + Business, Tech Crunch, and the Washington Post.
-It was the most recommended book of the year in Bloomberg’s annual survey of CEOs, and has been recommended by Bill Gates, Daniel Kahneman, Malcolm Gladwell, Tim Ferriss, Gen. Stanley McChrystal, and more.
+It was the #1 most recommended book of the year in Bloomberg’s annual survey of CEOs, and has been recommended by Bill Gates, Daniel Kahneman, Malcolm Gladwell, Tim Ferriss, Gen. Stanley McChrystal, and more.